San Francisco International Airport: Other facilities

-SFO is home to the one of the largest single aircraft maintenance bases in the world with complete MRO base operations (maintenance, repair, overhaul, painting, welding, machine shop, tool and die, parts manufacturing, fabrication, engineering, and retrofitting (Boeing and Airbus certified, among others)).
+SFO is home to one of the largest single aircraft maintenance bases in the world with complete MRO base operations, including maintenance, repair, overhaul, painting, welding, machine shop, tool and die, parts manufacturing, fabrication, engineering, and retrofitting (Boeing and Airbus certified, among others).
 It serves as the principal Global MRO Base for United Airlines and serves over 40 other airlines, military customers, and aircraft lease operators.

 The eastern side of the airfield is dominated by the Superbay, a 420550 sqft maintenance hangar capable of holding four 747s.
 Originally constructed in the 1970s, the facility is shared by United Airlines and American Airlines.

 Nippon Cargo Airlines has its San Francisco branch on the airport property.

 Prior to its merger that formed AirWest, Pacific Air Lines had its corporate headquarters on the grounds of the airport.
 Hughes Airwest, the successor to Air West, also had its headquarters on the grounds of the airport.

 The United States Coast Guard operates Coast Guard Air Station San Francisco with its ramp and buildings near the cargo terminal, operating six MH-65 Dolphin helicopters.

+The United States Postal Service had an Air Mail Facility (AMF), later an International Service Center (ISC) located on Airport property.
+However, the post office was closed in 2022, after its lease was not renewed by the airport.

+On-Site Hotel

+In October 2019, Hyatt Hotels opened a 351-room Grand Hyatt-branded hotel next to International Garage A and connected to the terminals via AirTrain.